noopkat/azure-iothub-receiver/README.md

 It will combine receivers on all partitions (or a filtered set of partition IDs that you specify) within a consumer group, and supplies a single message event to attach a handler to.

+I wrote this because I found myself writing the same receiver boilerplate code for every NodeJS project that handled telemetry from devices in some way.
+It's not for every use case, but it's great when you just want to act on every message coming in from devices out in the field.
+For an example of how I'm using it, see my [study-temp project](https://github.com/noopkat/study-temp), where I use websockets to create a Twitch widget to report the temperature of my room.

 ## Installation

 1. Install [NodeJS version 4.2 or higher](http://nodejs.org)